HOW TO BECOME A MARKET VENDOR

 All vendors are required to submit a Downtown Forney Market Vendor Application and a signed Indemnity Agreement.

-If you are a “cottage law producer” or “food vendor” you must apply for a Temporary Food Permit from the City of Forney.
+If you are a “food vendor” you must apply for a Temporary Food Permit from the City of Forney.
 Please apply at least 14 business days prior to the market date you plan to attend.
-Indicate if you are a “cottage law producer” please include the date of the market you are attending in the city’s application description.
+Please include the date of the market you are attending in the city’s application description.

 Step Three: Receive Confirmation Email